 Indian Writer and Mom Priya Fonseca Answers -“How to Get my Child to Read?”

-If you’re wondering how to get your child interested in reading, here are ideas to help get you started:
+If you’re wondering how to get your child interested in reading, you could start with books in the language your child is most comfortable in.
+Since most parents want to know how to make a child read English books, here are ideas to help get you started:

 Babies are like sponges absorbing the various stimuli they encounter through their waking hours.
+With this age group it is all about real aloud fun.
 Even if you’re not a reader, you can set your baby, toddler or young child on the path to being a reader using these tips:

 For infants, board books are typically thick pages with rounded corners that feel more like board than paper, have bright, simple illustrations, and not much text.
 There are various kinds of board books and they come in different shapes and sizes.
 Some exciting options feature texture sections woven into the pages and other books even come with push to hear music or rhyme or tune buttons.
 These books are built to be durable and can be wiped clean.